

 For information about RTP Fee Offsets for all Award holders refer to Clause 1.4 above.

-5. Supervision and facilities provisions
+5. Supervision and facilities provisions keyboard_arrow_up

 5.1 Supervision

-All HDR students will be provided with supervision and facilities in accordance with University policy and procedures relating to these matters.
+All HDR students will be provided with academic supervision and facilities in accordance with University policy and procedures relating to these matters.
 Refer to the HDR Policy and HDR Supervisor Policy and Charter for HDR Students and Supervisor Responsibilities.

 5.2 Facilities Provisions